What GEO Is

 Ranking determines page-level visibility in traditional search results.
 Retrieval determines segment-level visibility in AI-generated answers.

-A high-ranking page may be ignored by generative engines if:
+A high-ranking page may be ignored by generative engines if segments are ambiguous, context-dependent, combined, or unclear due to pronouns.

 Generative engines prioritize clear, atomic segments that can be cited verbatim.
 Page-level ranking does not guarantee segment-level retrieval.